By Edward Kwang

 Some businesses choose to implement computer monitoring software to combat computer abuse.
 This type of solution is often very invasive to the point that much of this software is considered “spyware.”
 This often makes your employees uncomfortable about their working environment.
 In addition, you can’t really use monitoring tools for management.
 The concept of monitoring is to prevent fraud, gross negligence or theft, where you will access it once in a while like a video surveillance system.
 A monitoring system is not designed to give management a performance measurement on how productive an employee has been.
 For example, if you have any employee working 10 hours a day and he spends 10 minutes a day online on social media sites, do you really mind?

-Many years ago, my management consultant advised me that a good employee’s performance evaluation is the key to a well-managed company.
+Many years ago, my management consultant advised me that a good employee’s performance evaluation is the key to a well-managed company and employee evaluation.
 He advised me to make quantifiable performance measurements, set standards for employees to accomplish and challenge them to improve their numbers.

 While I understand this quantifiable performance measurement concept, I told him that it is very difficult to make it work for my business.
 Then he suggested that I consider the number of lines of code written or the number of bugs that were produced.
 I argued with him that that does not really work because I know programmers can just copy codes and create a lot of lines of code but not really do much, while other programmer can write re-usable codes that are concise and easy to maintain.
 Also, there are serious bugs and cosmetic bugs of no significant consequence, and we can’t simply use the number of bugs produced to quantify an employee’s performance.